On this page:

 Fallback to 3D Secure 1

 When the issuer or the card used for the transaction does not support 3D Secure 2, the transaction falls back to 3D Secure 1.
-Review the page to understand when a transaction will fall back to 3DS 1 and the integration steps.

 Test environment to test different authentication scenarios